 Stress response is the body’s normal physiological reaction to a situation it perceives as threatening.
 However, stress can also affect important aspects of thinking, including problem-solving.
-Researchers from the University of Missouri School of Medicine and the MU Thompson Center for Autism and Neurodevelopmental Disorders have discovered a potential indicator of how stress affects the brain and alters its ability to solve problems.
+Researchers from the University of Missouri School of Medicine and the MU Thompson Center for Autism and Neurodevelopment have discovered a potential indicator of how stress affects the brain and alters its ability to solve problems.
 These findings could ultimately help understand and optimize treatment for patients suffering from stress-related illnesses.

 The results come from two companion studies involving 45 healthy college-age people.
 They were genetically tested for the presence of at least one copy of a variation in the serotonin transporter gene (SERT), which is associated with greater susceptibility to stress.
 Participants were given a series of tests while being monitored by magnetic resonance imaging (MRI).
 The first test involved verbal processing tasks in which participants were asked in two sessions (stress and no-stress control) how many items from a category they could name in a minute.
 Researchers found that stress did not affect overall performance regardless of gender or gene group.
 But stress did relate to changes in the brain’s overall functional connectivity in all participants, suggesting the brain could provide a biomarker for the effects of stress on cognition.